BabylonJS/Documentation/content/guidedLearning/createAGame/performance.md

 this._light = light;
 ```

-2. Rather than using the lightSphere to find nearby meshes, I decided to just assign the meshes to lights manually in blender.
+2. Rather than using the lightSphere to find nearby meshes, I decided to just assign the meshes to lights manually in Blender.
 What I did was name empties with the name of the lantern plus "lights".
 Every mesh lit by a lantern would be a child of this empty.
 (Empties in blender translate to TransformNodes in babylon)
    ![lanterns in blender](/img/how_to/create-a-game/lanternlights.png)

 3. \_findNearestMeshes would now push the meshes belonging to the lantern's corresponding light.